| |

 first level.
 Museum open hours are 9 to 6 Tuesday to Sunday, closed on

 Mondays.
-The parking garage in pristine Porsche white, so new it seems
+The parking garage in pristine Porsche white, is below ground,

-parking is 2€ paid with admission.
-The Porsche Museum is easily
+students and seniors, parking is 2€ paid with admission.
+The Porsche

-reached by S-bahn with its own stop at Porscheplatz, directly next to
+Museum is easily reached by S-Bahn with its own stop at Porscheplatz,

-rather drive a new 911 Turbo home than take the tram back. © Bargain
+rather drive a new 911 home than take the tram back. © Bargain

 Travel Europe